-Course quality standards for online courses (iCourses and oCourses)
+Course quality standards for iCourses

 Beginning Summer 2023, all new iCourses must meet quality standards prior to course launch.The Instructional Designer Sr. in the Dean's Office, Joan, will review new iCourses using this worksheet, which includes the Essential ASU quality standards and the Quality Matters (QM standards):

-All faculty and IDs are also welcome to use the worksheet to evaluate how well a new or existing online course meets the standards.
+All faculty and IDs are welcome to use the worksheet to evaluate how well a new or existing online course meets the standards.

 The standards are also detailed below.